Eco Shares Program

 TAFS – The Antillean Ferry Services – an initiative that combines local tourism with logistical empowerment between the islands Aruba, Bonaire, Curaçao, Sint Maarten, Sint Eustatius and Saba.
 It’s an initiative where mentioned islands work together instead of competing or working against each other.
 TAFS will supply reliable and affordable roll on – roll off and passenger (RO/PAX) boat connection between the ABC islands and the SSS islands.
 An initiative where quality of service, good service and sustainable business operations are paramount.
 TAFS will be owned by the people* of mentioned islands and other users of the ferry service through Eco Shares.
 TAFS is a not-for-profit initiative and invests primarily in safety, quality and continuity.
 Our interest in the local traveller – read local tourist – is paramount in this initiative.

 TAFS aims to create maritime education opportunities, at least 100 job vacancies, many business opportunities for entrepreneurs on board and on land.
-It is mandatory for this initiative to be owned by the people of the Dutch Caribbean islands and immigrants who are living on these Dutch Caribbean islands.
+It is mandatory for this initiative to be owned by the people born on the Dutch Caribbean islands and immigrants who are living on these Dutch Caribbean islands.
 Interested parties who become a share holder will enjoy yearly dividends and incentives when using TAFS.

 *445200 Antilleans: 283 935 Antilleans on the islands (2009 statistics) Nederlandse Antillen – Wikipedia) and 161 265 Antilleans living in the Netherlands (2019 statistics) Antillianen in Nederland – Wikipedia]